-From the above analysis we find that ONLY in first two age bands the number of female population increased over same group of people in 2011 census indicating some manipulation in the data (population can decrease in same group due to death, not increase).
-In all other age groups we find heavy decrease in male population in 2011 census and overall we find at least 34 million men less in 2011 in different age groups.
-This is at least 10 million more when compared to the decrease in female Indian population of these age groups.
+From the above analysis, we find that ONLY in first two age bands the number of female population increased over the same group of people in 2011 census indicating some manipulation in the data (population can decrease in the same group due to death, not increase).
+In all other age groups, we find a heavy decrease in the male population in 2011 census and overall we find at least 34 million men less in 2011 in different age groups.
+This is at least 10 million more when compared to the decrease in the female Indian population of these age groups.

 We found that for the population between 0-6 years female infanticide does not exist.
 But still in the overall number the gender ratio is deliberately shown low and there can be ONLY ONE reason for that – to keep the feminist agenda and business around women empowerment going.

 One argument may be that the average life expectancy of men is 63 years whereas that of women is 67 years.
 So when women live longer it is natural to have more decrease in male population.
 But even if we consider the census data till 51-60 age group (as of 2011 census) we find that decrease in male population is still much higher compared to that of female population –